Information for Faculty Who have Filed an AI Charge

 If the deadline for grades is approaching and you suspect a student of a violation (or you have filed a charge and the hearing has not yet taken place), you should report a grade of "NG" (No Grade).

 How are Hearings Scheduled?

-After a charge is received, Susan Rambo will begin scheduling a hearing and will contact you to find an available time slot.
-Normally we need to ensure that you will be available for at least 1.5 hours after the start of the hearing.
-Hearings usually are held in the Dean's Conference Room, which is located on the second floor of the Administration Building.
+After a charge is received, Susan Rambo will begin the process of scheduling the hearing and will contact you to find an available time slot.
+Though hearings vary in length, you should plan to be available for about 1.5 hours after the start of the hearing.
+Hearings are usually held in the Dean's Conference Room, located on the second floor of the Administration Building.

 What Should I Expect to Happen at a Hearing?